Office of the President

 President Scott D. Miller

-Dr. Scott D. Miller is one of the most experienced and prominent liberal arts college presidents in America, having led four colleges and universities for 29 years.
+In his 32nd year as a college president, Dr. Scott D. Miller is one of the most experienced and prominent liberal arts college leaders in America.
 Recognized by numerous books and publications nationally for his transformative leadership style, he was identified in the book The Entrepreneurial College President as one of 17 most entrepreneurial presidents in American higher education.
-He was recently listed on “The Power List,” an annual Inside Business feature recognizing those who have the most influence in shaping the Hampton Roads/Coastal Virginia region.
+In 2019 he was listed on "The Power List," an annual Inside Business feature recognizing those who have the most influence in shaping the Hampton Roads/Coastal Virginia region.

-In 2015, he became President of Virginia Wesleyan, a highly regarded, national liberal arts college affiliated with the United Methodist Church.
-He is guiding the transformation of Virginia Wesleyan University from “an aspiring college to an inspiring university.”
+In 2015, he became President of Virginia Wesleyan, a highly regarded, national liberal arts college.
+He is guiding the transformation of Virginia Wesleyan University from "an aspiring local college to an inspiring international university."

 He is the quintessential modern successful president—innovative, adept at resource acquisition and creative excellence focused on the major challenges of our time, top leader in the business community, and noted academic researcher and author.
 Dr. Miller brings to Virginia Wesleyan a lifetime of commitment to the values of a residential, liberal arts campus in a pluralistic society, with an emphasis on teaching, research, leadership, service, student-faculty engagement, environment, and lifelong learning.

 Virginia Wesleyan has enjoyed significant growth and development during Dr. Miller's tenure.
-His leadership at Virginia Wesleyan was featured in the fall 2017 Dwyer Strategies publication as one of the most “amazing transformational stories” of the past 13 years.
 Accomplishments include:

 - transitioning to university status.